-In 1617 the Mission of San Francisco was built and in 1680, the people of Sandia were prominent in the Pueblo Revolt of 1680.
+In 1617 the Mission of San Francisco was built at Alameda and in 1680, the people of Alameda were prominent in the Pueblo Revolt of 1680.
 The Spanish came back in 1681, 1688 and 1692, each time attacking the pueblo and burning the village before being forced back to Mexico by warriors from other pueblos.
-Those who escaped each attack on Sandia fled to Hopi and resettled in the village of Payupki.
-After each attack some returned but after the Spanish reoccupation in 1692, they all abandoned Sandia and moved to Payupki.
+Those who escaped each attack on Alameda fled to Hopi and resettled in the village of Payupki.
+After each attack some returned but after the Spanish reoccupation in 1692, they all abandoned Alameda and moved to Payupki.

 On May 24, 1762, Governor Tomas Cachupin ordered the Pueblo of Sandia to be completely rebuilt and that no Indians were to be worked as laborers for Spanish farmers until the pueblo and church were completely reconstructed.
-Then the Sandias were allowed to reoccupy their original pueblo to create a "buffer" against the Navajo, Apache and Comanche who enjoyed raiding the village of Albuquerque.
+Then the Sandias were allowed to reoccupy their pueblo to create a better "buffer" against the Navajo, Apache, Kiowa and Comanche who enjoyed raiding the village of Albuquerque.

 In 1775, Sandia, acting as that buffer, lost 30 people in an attack by the Comanche.
-The Comanche had also attacked Santa Fe in force.
+The Comanche also attacked Santa Fe in force that year.
 Those events caused Governor Juan Bautista de Anza to lead Spanish militia into Colorado and engage with the Comanche there.
 The Battle of Cuerno Verde ended with most of the Comanche command structure dead and the power of the Comanche severely reduced.
-However, between the Navajo, Apache and small bands of Comanche, Sandia was constantly being raided until a truce was eventually struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area.
+However, between the Navajo, Apache and small bands of Comanche and Kiowa, Sandia was constantly being raided until a truce was eventually struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area.

-Sandia may have had a pottery tradition before the 1680 revolt but it appears that little of that survived the trip to Hopi and back.
+Sandia had a pottery tradition before the 1680 revolt but it seems to have reached its peak at Payupki.
+Very little of that tradition survived the trip back to the Rio Grande Valley, never mind the next 200 years.
 When John Montoya decided he wanted to revive the Sandia tradition, he had to go off-pueblo to learn.
-That revival didn't last long as John didn't last long either and no one else seemed to be interested: the money coming out of Sandia Resort & Casino has essentially stopped most work on the pueblo that requires hard physical labor.
-That said, the Sandias operate the Bien Mur Indian Market Center representing all the pueblos next to the site of the casino.
+That revival didn't last long as John didn't last long either and no one else seemed to be interested: the money coming out of Sandia Resort & Casino has essentially stopped most work on the pueblo that requires that kind of attention, patience and labor.
+That said, next to the site of the casino, the Sandias operate the Bien Mur Indian Market Center representing Arts and Crafts from all the pueblos.